 Mechanical damage occurs when you puncture your skin with a needle.
 The needle tears down the collagen fibers, causing degradation.
 Collagen, when broken down in a destructive manner such as with dermarolling can be replaced in youth, but as one ages, the ability of the body to make more collagen slows down and eventually stops.

 If you are young and still making collagen (usually up to menopause in women and mid 40s for men), this is not a free pass to destroy the collagen you have because your body will make more.
 If your body has to make collagen because collagen was broken down and destroyed, you are going to deplete your body's ability to make collagen sooner, hence accelerating the aging process.
-The reason why collagen synthesis will cease sooner in those who dermaroll is because you are going to desensitize the receptors responsible for the signaling of collagen synthesis.
+The reason why collagen synthesis will cease sooner in those who dermaroll is because you desensitize the receptors responsible for the signaling of collagen synthesis, you destroy the cells that make collagen and you are destroy the scaffolding for which collagen can anchor.
+The result is thin, sagging skin at an early age.

 Collagen Made in Haste is a Waste

 It is also paramount to understand that any collagen made from dermarolling is a stress response by the body, and collagen made as a result of a stress response is not healthy.
 When you dermaroll, you expose your body to a stressor which destroys collagen, and the body quickly tries to replace the collagen lost from dermarolling by making more collagen.
 Collagen made from exposure to a stressor may give the appearance of plumper skin, but this is an insidious illusion.
-Similar to how losing weight via disordered eating and over-exercise may give the appearance of health and beauty while hiding the underlying organ damage done to the body from taking harsh and extreme measures to control ones weight.
-Such underlying damage can take years to manifest, and by the time the damage is done, it is too late.
+What you are really experiencing is inflammation and scar tissue formation, all of which causes aging, and is often irreversible.

 Dermarolling Creates Microscopic Scar Tissue